:

 Screen Shot 2019-05-01 at 4.45.05 PM

 I'm not suggesting anyone use this project as-is to be a webhook listener for your production environment, this is more of a proof of concept.
-We recently added a webhook listener to Nexus Repository Manager and tools like Jenkins also can be a listener.
+We recently added a webhook listener to Sonatype Nexus Repository and tools like Jenkins also can be a listener.

-Here's a quick demo video as well!
+Here's a quick demo video as well.

 In Part 2, I delve into how this fits into practices and processes that I see emerging as enterprises make the move to containers.